Born 1939, Cleveland, OH

 Gund is predominantly known for his successful endeavors as a businessman and investor, the former owner of the NBA team Cleveland Cavaliers, and a prominent philanthropist.
-While exposed to art at an early age-Gund still remembers attending Saturday morning art classes at The Cleveland Museum of Art with his siblings-he only recently began his artistic career.
-Gund’s interest in sculpture grew when a friend introduced him to wood carving-his first carvings were of shorebirds, fish and seals.
-Like Flukes, these early works capture the essence of the form rather than recreate a realistic rendition of the species.
+While exposed to art at an early age-Gund still remembers attending Saturday morning art classes at The Cleveland Museum of Art with his siblings.
+He only recently began his artistic career.
+Gund’s interest in sculpture grew when a friend introduced him to wood carving.
+His first carvings were of shorebirds, fish and seals.
+These early works capture the essence of the form rather than recreate a realistic rendition of the species.
 Working with professional sculptors, Gund continued to expand his sculptural capabilities by learning how to build and ready armatures for plaster and bronze castings.
-Similarly, the artist has had opportunity to explore works by other sculptors through touch including the works of Constantin Brancusi during a retrospective exhibition held at the Guggenheim Museum in 2004.
+Similarly, the artist has had opportunity to explore works by other sculptors through touch, including the works of Constantin Brancusi during a retrospective exhibition held at the Guggenheim Museum in 2004.